defstudio/pest-plugin-laravel-expectations/README.md

 ### `toBeInDatabase()`

-Asserts that the given _where condition_ exists in the database
+Assert that the given _where condition_ exists in the database

 ```php
 expect(['name' => 'Fabio'])->toBeInDatabase(table: 'users');